-- Limit the amount of information on your checks (Ex.: Don&t put your first and middle names on your checks use your initials, don&t put your Drivers License #, etc.) and do not carry around excess credit cards that you do not use regularly.
+- Limit the amount of information on your checks (Ex.: use your initials instead of first and middle names, don’t use your Drivers License #, etc.) and do not carry around excess credit cards that you do not use regularly.

 - Request a credit report annually from each of the three major credit reporting agencies to be sure they are accurate.
 They are free once a year.

-- Make a prompt inquiry if any bills or statements are not received in a timely fashion this could mean that they were diverted by an identity thief.
+- Make a prompt inquiry if any bills or statements are not received in a timely fashion as this could mean they were diverted by an identity thief.

 What to do if your identity has been stolen:

-- Immediately call the Bank and provide detailed information of how your account was comprised, details of the fraudulent activity, etc.
+- Immediately call the Bank and provide detailed information of how your account was compromised, details of the fraudulent activity, etc.

 - Contact the three major credit reporting agencies to put yourself on Fraud Alert and request a copy of your credit report: